This early Golden Era legend was the first “thinking man’s” bodybuilder, who went on to write what’s been called the “Bible of Bodybuilding.”

 Said Pearl on the subject of meat and bodybuilding: “Meat is no more than another substance to put in your body, and what little bit of protein and carbohydrates and minerals that are there, your body will extract it and use it like any other food.
 Meat is definitely not the secret to bodybuilding.”

 Still Going Strong at 86 Years Old

 Whatever your view on eating meat, there’s no arguing that Pearl is living proof of the longevity benefits of the bodybuilding lifestyle.
-Now 86, Pearl still appears at bodybuilding expos, eager to share his extensive wisdom of bodybuilding and life in general.
+Now 86, Bill Pearl still appears at bodybuilding expos, eager to share his extensive wisdom of bodybuilding and life in general.
 After decades of being a bodybuilder, he’s finally getting his due.
 His seminal book, “Keys to the Inner Universe” was recently brought back into print, along with other titles he wrote or co-wrote, including “Beyond the Universe,” and “20 Months to a Champion Physique.”